jjjjjenny77/DBMS-Vehicle-Rental-Management-System/README.md

 # DBMS-Vehicle-Rental-Management-System
+> This note record and share the final project of DBMS course about constructing a vehicle rental system including administrator side 💻
 ## Project Overview:
 Create a system for managing a vehicle rental service that allows users to book vehicles online and manage their rentals.